mutty320/Multithreaded-Web-Crawler./README.md

 The img counter:

-Since the counter is a resource for read and write, a resource can be accessed
+The counter is a read and write resource, and as such it can be accessed

 at the same time, by the same thread once for updating the counter,

-and again for retrieving data that can result in getting inaccurate information.
+and again for retrieving its value, that can result in getting inaccurate information.

 To deal with this issue, synchronized is applied to the get and set methods as well